- In each subsequent three-year period following your designation, you must attain 45 Continuing Education Credits (CECs).

 - You may, upon request, earn credits for teaching/speaking at WSIA sponsored programs.
 WSIA’s Training Coordinator will determine the number of credits.

 - WWCP designees who wish to obtain credits for classes/programs outside WSIA may submit a timed agenda, clearly explaining the topics covered, for review and credit award.
-These may be emailed or faxed to the Training Coordinator.
+These may be emailed to the Training Coordinator.
 Examples:

 Professional Organizations (Professionals in Workers’ Comp, Lormans, etc.)